ApolloW1/ESE519_lab2b/README.md

 a lighting LED

 ## Questions
 We do not know what should be the best parameters for the components.
-We may need to try different resistors and capacitor.
+We may need to try different resistors and capacitors.